TeamGloomy/TeamGloomy.github.io/pages/mydoc/STM32H7/Super5Pro_H723/fly_super5pro_h723_general.md

 ### Board Fuses

 The board is supplied without the fuses installed.
 The fuse should be installed before powering on.

+{% include image.html file="fly_super5pro_fuses.png" alt="Fly-Super5Pro Fuses" caption="Fly-Super5Pro Fuses" %}

+### Board Power

+The fans, heaters and voltage monitoring are supplied by power connected to Power In Bed, so even if you don't use Bed_Out, you must connect input power to Power In Bed for the board to be functional.

+{% include image.html file="fly_super5pro_power.png" alt="Fly-Super5Pro Power Input Connections" caption="Fly-Super5Pro Power Input Connections" %}

 ### Driver Jumpers